TandonDevOps/IndraABM/tutorial/tutorial_document.md

 Next, let's look into the props.json file, for example, basic.props.json:
 ```
 "num_blue": {
-    "val": 2, --> Here we specify for the num of blue agent we should have
+    "val": 2, --> Here we specify for the number of blue agent we should have
     "question": "How many blue agents do you want?", --> You can also specify user questions through here
                                                         to get user-generated input
     "atype": "INT",